 Access for Everyone

 We are committed to making our activities, premises and exhibitions accessible to everyone.
+Car parking includes a disabled bay, entrance is approximately 200 metres from car park on a level path.
+All areas are fully accessible.
+Toilets have full access.
 Access for Everyone provides more details.

 Welwyn Roman Baths,